Learning Weakly Convex Regularizers for Convergent Image-Reconstruction Algorithms: Design of a Learnable and Provably 1-Weakly Convex Regularizer for Denoising

 So far, we only introduced a generic $R$ that is not adapted to diverse noise levels.
 To obtain a denoiser for various noise levels $\sigma$, a common approach is to incorporate an adjustable parameter $\lambda_{\sigma}\in\R$ as in

 In principle, this leads to a noise-level-dependent regularizer $R_{\sigma} = \lambda_{\sigma}R$, but this dependence on $\sigma$ turns out to be too simple to ensure good performance across multiple noise levels.
 Another limitation in this setting is that $R_{\sigma}$ is $\lambda_{\sigma}$-weakly convex.
 Hence, for $\lambda_\sigma>1$, one is not guaranteed to remain within the CNC framework and, for $\lambda_\sigma<1$, we might not exploit the full freedom given by CNC models.
-Therefore, we instead express the parameters $\alpha_i$\footnote{In preliminary investigations, we attempted the learning of $\mu(\sigma)$ but it did not improve performance.
+Therefore, we instead express the parameters $\alpha_i$\footnote{In preliminary investigations, we also attempted the learning of the parameter $\mu$ as a function of the noise level but it did not improve performance.
 Hence, $\mu$ is chosen to be constant across noise levels.} introduced in Section~\ref{sec:Arch} as functions of the noise level

 where we set $\epsilon=\num{1e-5}$ to prevent instabilities for small $\sigma$.
-The exponential parameterization in \eqref{eq:para_sig} allows for efficiently exploring a large range at training and such a scheme is quite common in learning, e.g. in\ the popular TRND framework \cite{chen2016trainable}.
+Here, $s_{\alpha_i}$ is a learnable linear spline with underlying parameter $\vec c_{\alpha}^i$, which is parameterized similarly to $\varphi_{\pm}$ but without constraints.
+The exponential parameterization in \eqref{eq:para_sig} allows for efficiently exploring a large range at training and such a scheme is quite common in learning, e.g. in\ the popular TNRD framework \cite{chen2016trainable}.
 The scaling by $\sigma$ in \eqref{eq:para_sig} allows for normalizing the noise distribution before the activation and was found to be very helpful in practice.
 Ultimately, our noise-level-dependent profile functions \;${\psi_i}(t, \sigma) = (1/\alpha_i(\sigma))^2 \psi(\alpha_i(\sigma) t)$ satisfy

-\begin{remark} The bound on the weak-convexity modulus given in Proposition \ref{pr:weakcvxconstantBound} does not dependent on the parameters $\alpha_i$.
-Consequently, the addition of the $\alpha_i$ as learnable parameters does not compromise the weak-convexity guarantees on $R$. \end{remark}

-In the remainder of the paper, $\boldsymbol{\theta}$ represents the aggregated set of learnable parameters (as detailed in Section \ref{sec:TrainingProc}) and we use the notation $R_{\boldsymbol{\theta}}$ whenever an explicit reference to the parameters is needed.
+\begin{remark} The bound on the weak-convexity modulus given in Proposition \ref{pr:weakcvxconstantBound} does not depend on the parameters $\alpha_i$.
+Consequently, the addition of the $\alpha_i$ as learnable parameters does not compromise the weak-convexity guarantees on $R$. \end{remark} In the remainder of the paper, $\boldsymbol{\theta}$ represents the aggregated set of learnable parameters (as detailed in Section \ref{sec:TrainingProc}) and we use the notation $R_{\boldsymbol{\theta}}$ whenever an explicit reference to the parameters is needed.
 Likewise, with a slight abuse of notation, we use $R_{\boldsymbol{\theta}(\sigma)}$ to denote the regularizer at noise level $\sigma$.
 This noise-dependent regularizer $R_{\param(\sigma)}$ then yields the proximal denoiser

 In general, $D_{\param(\sigma)}$ does not have a closed-form expression but, due to the convexity and smoothness of the underlying objective, $D_{\param(\sigma)}(\vec y)$ can be computed efficiently with gradient-based solvers.
 In practice, we use AGD \cite{Nesterov1983} combined with the standard gradient-based restart technique introduced in \cite{ODonoghue2015}.
 The stepsize is chosen as $1/(1 + \max(1, \mu))$, which ensures convergence to a global minimizer as a consequence of the Lipschitz bound \eqref{eq:estLip}.